 f) On December 8, 2007, the Parent Company and the Ultimate Parent Company executed various deeds of assignment wherein the Ultimate Parent Company assigned all its rights, title and interest to certain properties consisting of investment properties (Sta.
-Lucia East Grand Mall) amounting to \$\mathbb{P}4,710.00\$ million and certain parcels of land amounting to \$\mathbb{P}6,018.50\$ million and assumption of mortgage in the investment properties of \$\mathbb{P}723.60\$ million.
-The investments of the Ultimate Parent Company through the said assignment of various properties, net of mortgage assumed, were recognized as additional outstanding shares of \$\mathbb{P}10,000.00\$ million.
+Lucia East Grand Mall) amounting to ₱4,710.00 million and certain parcels of land amounting to ₱6,018.50 million and assumption of mortgage in the investment properties of ₱723.60 million.
+The investments of the Ultimate Parent Company through the assignment of various properties, net of mortgage assumed, were issued with shares of stock totaling ₱10,000.00 million.